Vyral/base-template/_posts/2018-12-06-what-youre-paying-for-in-your-closing-costs.md

 {% include youtube.html %}

 Closing costs seem to be somewhat of a mystery to many.
-These are essentially additional fees (outside of the down payment) that are associated with the purchase of a home.
+They're are essentially additional fees (outside of the down payment) that are associated with the purchase of a home.
 Today we’ll be using a program to calculate example payments you’ll find in your closing costs.

 **You can follow along with the video example starting at 00:35.**